Turkey in the Straw: "Zip Coon"

+Music and lyrics

 "Zip Coon" has a vocal range of an octave and a minor sixth.
 Both the verse and the chorus end on the tonic, and both begin a major third above the tonic.
 In the verse, the highest note is a fifth above the tonic and the lowest is a minor sixth below.
 In the chorus, the highest note is an octave above the last note, and the lowest is the last note itself.
 The song stays in key throughout.